Skip to content

 Titus Simons

 Titus Simons was the third generation of the Simons family in America.
-He had two children, Titus Gear and Sarah.
+He had two children, Titus Geer and Sarah.
 Titus and his family emigrated to Montreal in 1779.

-Better known to us is son, Titus Gear, who while in Niagara was editor and proprietor of the Upper Canada Gazette.
+Better known to us is son, Titus Geer, who while in Niagara was editor and proprietor of the Upper Canada Gazette.
 While in Niagara he petitioned and received land in West Flamborough.

 During the War of 1812, Titus Geer Simons held a commission in the 2nd York Regiment.
 His scabbard and coat are on display at the Military Museum, next to Dundurn Castle.